RaphaelBajon/.RaphaelBajon/README.md

 ### 👓 Appendix

-You can visit my website there [Raphaël Bajon](https://raphaelbajon.github.io) 🙌.
+You can visit my website there (also in progress) [Raphaël Bajon](https://raphaelbajon.github.io) 🙌.

 ---